 How to Caramelize Onions

-Wait.
+• Now, we wait.
 Or, wait and stir.
 Let the onions cook until they reach your desired depth of colour—this should take about 30 minutes, but it can vary depending on your stove and the colour or texture you’re after.
-Stir occasionally and if the onions begin to get dry, add a splash of water to keep them moist and deglaze the pan.
+Stir occasionally, and if the onions begin to get dry, add a splash of water to keep them moist and deglaze the pan.

 Caramelized onions on wooden spoon above pan